Swaraj-17/Product-Alertify/README.md

+# ProductAlertify
-# telegram-chatbot-for-a--restaraunt
+# telegram-chatbot-for-a-price-monitoring-of-amazon/flipkart-products
 a telegram chat-bot application build in node-js runtime environment and telegraf library
-# ProductAlertify